CrimeS/SMF-HS4SMF/readme.txt

 [hr]
-[center][size=16pt][b]Highslide 4 SMF Version 0.7a[/b][/size]
+[center][size=16pt][b]Highslide 4 SMF Version 0.8[/b][/size]
 [url=http://custom.simplemachines.org/mods/index.php?action=search;author=11359][b]By Spuds[/b][/url]
 [url=http://custom.simplemachines.org/mods/index.php?mod=2518][b]Link to Mod[/b][/url]
 [/center]
 [hr]

+[color=blue][b][size=12pt][u]License[/u][/size][/b][/color]
+This modification is released under a BSD license, a copy of it with its provisions is included with the package.

 [color=blue][b][size=12pt][u]Introduction[/u][/size][/b][/color]
 This modification adds the highslide lightbox effect to images and attachments in your post.
 ===
 Highslide JS is licensed under a Creative Commons Attribution-Non Commercial 2.5 License.
-This means you must get the author's permission to use Highslide JS on commercial websites. [url=http://highslide.com/#licence]Highslide[/url]
+This means you must get the author's permission and a commerical license to use Highslide JS on a commercial or governmental website, web application or SaaS project.  [url=http://highslide.com/#licence]Highslide[/url]

-[color=blue][b][size=12pt][u]Original mods[/u][/size][/b][/color]
-Based on the mods and ideas in :
-- "Integrate Lightbox" (by karlbenson - [url=http://custom.simplemachines.org/mods/index.php?mod=1019]http://custom.simplemachines.org[/url])
-- "Highslide Image Viewer" (by digger - [url=http://custom.simplemachines.org/mods/index.php?mod=1450]http://custom.simplemachines.org[/url])

 [color=blue][b][size=12pt][u]Features[/u][/size][/b][/color]
-o Shows a full-size image in a nice picture frame when the user clicks a thumbnail or attachment o Auto size images to fit browser window, with option to expand to full size with scrollbars o Slideshow for images on page o Prev/Next with arrow keys o Works for thumbnails from Postimage, Imageshack, Photobucket, iPicture, Radikal, Keep4u, Xs and Fotosik.
-(Some support ported from digger's highslide viewer mod)
+o Expands a thumbnail (attachment or in-line image) in to a full-size image in a picture frame when clicked o Auto size images to fit browser window, with option to expand to full size with scrollbars o Slideshow for images on page, grouping by topic or by individual messages in the topic o Prev/Next with arrow keys o Works for thumbnails from Postimage, Imageshack, Photobucket, iPicture, Radikal, Keep4u, Xs and Fotosik. o Auto attaches to all images and optionally attachments.
+Can override an image from sliding by using the alt="ns" option to prevent specified images from highsliding, use it as [nobbc][img alt="ns"]your image[/img][/nobbc]

 There are many admin settings available with this mod, go to admin - configuration - modification settings - Highslide o Disable/enable the mod